Agile-Task-Bidding/SampleMERNWebsocket/README.md

 Ryan needs to fiddle with Websockets before blindly coding a MERN app

+The two files that are interesting are `client-websocket/App.tsx` and `server-websocket/index.js`

 Clone the Repo.
 Go into each of the folders and run:
 ```shell
 npm init